Updated June 23, 2022

-Stricter Guidelines may apply for your event at the discretion of the artist, promoter, organizer, State, or County.
-Please confirm details via your event’s social media, website, or email notices that may provide additional instructions closer to the event.
+Stricter guidelines may apply for your event at the discretion of the artist, promoter or event organizer.
+Please confirm details via your event’s social media, website, or email notices that may provide additional instructions.
+Current stricter guidelines in place:

-“Fully Vaccinated” and “Full Vaccination” mean two weeks after completing the entire recommended series of vaccination (usually one or two doses) with a vaccine authorized to prevent COVID-19 by the United States Food and Drug Administration (FDA), including by way of an emergency use authorization, or by the World Health Organization (WHO).
+“Fully Vaccinated” and “Full Vaccination” means two weeks after completing the entire recommended series of vaccination (usually one or two doses) with a vaccine authorized to prevent COVID-19 by the United States Food and Drug Administration (FDA), including by way of an emergency use authorization, or by the World Health Organization (WHO).
+Boosters are not needed to enter the premises.

 - A CDC vaccination card or similar documentation issued by another foreign governmental jurisdiction;